fgm/drupal_kafka/README.md

   * 2.0.0 or later for PHP 7.x
   * 1.0.0 or later for PHP 5.6.x
   * 0.9.1 is __NOT__ usable
+  * In 2016-11, this means building the extension from sources.
 * PHP 5.6.27 or more recent.
 Slightly earlier versions _might_ work but have not been evaluated

 ## Limitations